neunenak/typst-leipzig-glossing/README.md

 creating interlinear morpheme-by-morpheme glosses according to the [Leipzig glossing rules](https://www.eva.mpg.de/lingua/pdf/Glossing-Rules.pdf).

+# Documentation

-Run `typst compile leipzig-gloss-examples.typ` in the root of the repository to generate a pdf file with examples and documentation.
-This command is also codified in the accompanying [justfile](https://github.com/casey/just) as `just build-example`.
+Run `typst compile documentation.typ` in the root of the repository to generate a pdf file with examples and documentation.
+This command is also codified in the accompanying [justfile](https://github.com/casey/just) as `just build-doc`.

 The definitions intended for use by end users are the `gloss` and `numbered-gloss` functions, and the `abbreviations` submodule.